NethermindEth/StarknetByExample/src/ch00-09-if_else.md

 Here's a simple example of a contract using if and else statements for role based access control:

+The contract will log a welcome message to the console depending on who called the function.
+If the owner called the function, the welcome message will be 'Welcome Admin!'.
+If a normal user called the function, the welcome message will be 'Welcome User!'.

 ```rust
 {{#include ../listings/ch00-introduction/if_else/src/access_control.cairo}}
 ```